Browns Month of Giving | Cleveland Browns - clevelandbrowns.com

 Month of Giving

 The Browns "Month of Giving" is an annual tradition dedicated to uplifting spirits across Northeast Ohio during the holiday season.
 Throughout the "Month of Giving," Browns players, coaches, and staff participate in special community events and make meaningful contributions to deserving organizations and individuals.
-This initiative is part of the team's year-round commitment to promoting education, youth football, and equitable opportunities, while also inspiring others through the signature First and Ten volunteering movement.
+This initiative is part of the team's year-round commitment to promoting education, youth football, and equitable opportunities, while also inspiring others to volunteer.

 Check back each Saturday for a new weekly recap, where we'll share everything accomplished during the previous week and highlight the stories, events and moments of impact taking place throughout the "Month of Giving."